Modern Day Cave Dwellers

 Daniel Suelo lives in a cave in Utah.

-As this story from Details says, unlike most Americans he doesn’t have credit card debt, a mortgage, nor is he fearful of downsizing at the office.
+As a story from Details says, unlike most Americans he doesn’t have credit card debt, a mortgage, nor is he fearful of downsizing at the office.

 In fact, he has no debt.